TheoWinterhalter/ett-to-wtt/README.md

            n v m acc.
 ```
 Indeed, in ITT, it is not possible to write it directly like this, as we would
 do in the non dependent case (lists).
-This time it has to do with comutativity
+This time it has to do with commutativity
 of addition: `S n + m` and `n + S m` are not convertible.
 We then write the ETT definition below.
 ```coq